Ohio Injury Lawyers Explain The Common Types Of Truck Accidents

-Truck accidents happen for a variety of reasons, including truck driver error, poor maintenance, excessive loads, and defective equipment.
-The manner in which these accidents happen varies.
-Some of the most common ways truck accidents happen are:
+Truck accidents happen for a variety of reasons, including driver error, poor maintenance, excessive loads and pushing to meet deadlines.
+Here are some of the most common ways truck accidents occur:

-- Rollover accidents.
-Here, the truck or tractor and trailer turn over, which can kill or injure the truck driver and any vehicles that come into contact with the truck.
-Trucks roll over because they are going too fast, there are steep inclines, there is debris on the road, poor weather, or for many other reasons.
+- Rollover/tip over accidents.
+A truck or tractor-trailer rolls, which can kill or injure the truck driver and affect any nearby vehicles.
+Trucks roll over because they are going too fast, there are steep inclines, there is debris on the road or poor weather.

 - Jackknife accidents.
-Here, the trailer and the tractor end up at right angles to each other when the trailer’s drive axle brakes lock.
-Jackknife accidents often cause the tractor and trailer to roll over.
+The trailer and the tractor end up at right angles to each other when the trailer’s drive axle brakes lock.
+This can lead to a roll over crash.

-- Multi-car collisions.
+- Multicar collisions.
 Trucks that rollover or jackknife often cause vehicles in both directions of traffic to collide with the truck.
 The same is true for trucks that lose some or all of their cargo.
 These cases are very complicated because it can be hard to determine exactly who was at fault.
-Our Ohio truck accident lawyers make sure the right people and companies are held responsible.
-We also make sure the case is brought in the right court.

 - Road construction accidents.
 Trucks have a tougher time reacting to work zones and road construction because of their size and weight.
 If a truck cannot stop in time or cannot navigate around the construction area, other motorists and pedestrian workers can be killed or severely injured.

-When truck accidents happen, the Ohio truck accident attorneys at Crandall & Pera Law make sure the right parties are held responsible.
+When truck accidents happen, Crandall & Pera Law attorneys make sure the right parties are held responsible.
 Often, this means much more than suing the truck driver.
 We may also file claims against:

 - The owner of the truck

-- Any company or person that did maintenance on the truck
+- Any company or person who did maintenance on the truck

 - The company that owned or stored the cargo, especially if combustible materials were involved